-Our leadership comprises rabbis, educators and congregation officials as well as young people, from their teens through their twenties, who are the leaders of tomorrow.
-The World Union also works in close cooperation with leaders of major organizations of Reform and liberal Judaism in the United States and worldwide.
+Our leadership comprises rabbis, educators, and congregation officials as well as young people from their teens through their twenties.
+The WUPJ works in close cooperation with major organizations of Progressive Judaism and in strategic partnership with organizations with common missions worldwide.

 Representatives from dozens of countries sit on our International Assembly, the World Union’s legislative body, ensuring that the organization’s objectives are fulfilled.
 The Executive Board and Management Committee are the organizational bodies that oversee policy and operational efficiency.

 Phyllis Dorey OAM, Chair